Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 In fact, it’s become one of the most popular methods for brands that sell t-shirts, especially all-over print shirts.

 The printing process is pretty simple.
-The first thing to do is print the design onto special heat transfer paper.
-The next step?
-Apply heat onto the transfer paper so the ink will penetrate the t-shirt.
+First, print the design onto special heat transfer paper.
+Then, apply heat to the transfer paper so the ink will penetrate the t-shirt.

 Sublimation printing.
 Source: Printful